ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proofs.md

 * [PS Signatures](https://eprint.iacr.org/2015/525.pdf)
 * [U-Prove](https://www.microsoft.com/en-us/research/project/u-prove/)

-All of these follow the same pattern of taking multiple claims (a.k.a. 'attributes' or 'messages' in the literature) and binding them together into an issued credential.
+All of these follow the same pattern of taking multiple claims (a.k.a., "attributes" or "messages" in the literature) and binding them together into an issued credential.
 These are then later securely one-way transformed into a presentation, revealing potentially only a subset of the original claims as required.

 # Conventions and Definitions